fluxcd/flux2/rfcs/0005-managed-attributes-image-automation/README.md

 ## Design Details

-Simple update on the image automation controller should be enough.
-Today a filter in the image policy is like:
+Two options are possible here:

+- Only modify the Image Automation Controller to make it read ImagePolicies spec and compute attributes
+- Modify the Image Reflector Controller, to extract the attributes, stores them in the status and update the Image Automation Controller to use this new data storage.

+The second option seems to be preferable to separate concerns.

+A simple option would be to allow multiple capture group in the filter in the ImagePolicy:

 ```yaml
     extract: $ts
     pattern: ^pr-(?P<pr>.*)-(?P<ts>\d*)-(?P<sha1>.*)$
 ```

-It is possible to modify the image automation to take comment like:
+And then to modify the Image Automation Controller to take comment like:

 ```yaml
   # {"$imagepolicy": "{namespace}:{imagepolicy}:{attributes}"